Sitecore/jss/docs/upgrades/unreleased.md

 ## Unreleased

+* `FETCH_WITH.REST` constant string value from '@sitecore-jss/sitecore-jss' package now is set to 'REST' instead of 'Rest'.
+If you are using this constant in your code, please update it accordingly.

 # Angular

 * Update the JssContextService and all the references to it, since some of the sitecore-jss-angular components now rely on the application state: